Meduzz/wendy/README.md

 ## Run modes

 You can select between 2 run modes, the most basic one is `wendy.Local` which means you never leave the web service.
-The second mode is `wendy.Proxy` which turns the web service into a thin proxy, sending request over nats to well known topics `<app>.<module>.<method>`.
+The second mode is `wendy.Proxy` which turns the web service into a thin proxy, sending request over nats to well known topics `<module>.<method>`.
 This forces you to move your logic over into a RPC service but allows you to break it appart even further into RPC methods if needed later.

 ## The imagined use case